Mk1A-Falcon/Basic-Website-2/README.md

-# Basic-Website-2
+# Advanced-Website-1
-Continuation to Basic-Website.
+Continuation to Basic-Website-2.
 Used new html elements namely, a-anchor , link-link(bruh) , title-Title for webpage.

 Specefic CSS Properties Used->